Equivariant Splitting: Self-supervised learning from incomplete data: Experiments

 \subsection{Image inpainting}

-The dataset consists of 128 \texttimes 128 images from DIV2K~\citep{agustsson17NTIRE} corrupted with a single binary mask which keeps about 30\% of the pixels, without additional noise.
+The dataset consists of 128 \texttimes 128 images from DIV2K~\citep{agustsson17NTIRE} measured without additional noise through a single subsampling matrix $\A \in \mathbb R^{m \times n}$ selecting about 30\% of the pixels.
+This matrix is obtained by sampling $a_1, \ldots, a_n \sim \mathcal B(0.3)$ where $n = 3 \times 128 \times 128$ and letting $A_{i,j} = \delta_{j_i,j}$ for $i = 1, \ldots, m$ and $j = 1, \ldots, n$, where $m \approx 0.3n$ is the number of nonzero values in $a$, and $j_i$ is the $i$-th index in $a$ corresponding to a nonzero value.
 Among the 900 images in the dataset, 800 are used for training while the remaining 100 are used for testing.
 For the supervised method, we use different crops at each evaluation. \Cref{tab:Inpainting} and \Cref{fig:inpainting}~show that ES performs almost as well as the supervised baseline, and better than EI.